oliviasculley/oliviasculley.github.io/content/posts/free-software.md

 right now and one I use on a daily basis.
 It syncs files between all of my devices, all through encrypted connections and with no need for my files to be stored on the cloud (read: someone else's computer).
-Its easy-to-use and highly customizable network-baed UI is also extremely convenient.
-I'd highly recommend it to anyone needing to transfer files or replace Box/Dropbox/Drive, etc.
+Its easy-to-use and highly customizable network-based UI is also extremely convenient.
+However, there is still a great client for Android as well.
+I use it to sync files between all my devices including my phone, and I'd highly recommend it to anyone needing to transfer files on any sort of regular basis or replace Box/Dropbox/Google Drive, etc.

 # Music Player Daemon